collections-library/collections.library/README.md

-Get HitMeUp from the Chrome Web Store with End-to-End encryption
+Get Element: https://element.io/en for IT Professionals

 Forget Freelancer Platforms, AI Bots scanning every word

-Forget Site Admins, Human Agents and other filthy scammers
+Forget their Site Admins, Human Agents and other waste scum

-Enjoy Freedom of Speech right here or in your Chrome Browser
+Enjoy Freedom of Speech right here or in your Browser

 BTW Welcome to the the Collections Library